eddycharly/k8s-training/microk8s/install/readme.md

 dowload and install `multipass` from the [official multipass website](https://multipass.run/#install).

+alternatively, you can use brew or snap package managers on respectively macos or linux. refer to the multipass [official documentation](https://github.com/CanonicalLtd/multipass#install-multipass)

 ## create an ubuntu virtual machine with multipass

 ```bash
 multipass launch --name microk8s-vm --cpus 2 --mem 4G --disk 40G
 ```

-this will download an ubuntu image locally and start a virtual machine named microk8s-vm, running ubuntu with 4 gigabytes memory and 40 gigabytes disk.
+this will download an ubuntu image locally and start a virtual machine named microk8s-vm, running ubuntu with 2 cpus, 4 gigabytes memory and 40 gigabytes disk.

 ## multipass list